sarinravishanker/gotphoto_case_study/README.md

 - **Staging Layer**: Source-conformed models with cleaned column names and data types
 - **Intermediate Layer**: Business logic implementation and entity relationships
 - **Mart Layer**: Denormalized tables optimized for analytics and reporting

+### Model Design Reasoning

+#### Staging Layer: Dimensional Modeling Foundation
+The staging layer follows dimensional modeling principles with clear separation between dimensions and facts:

+**Dimension Tables (`stg_dim_*`)**:
+- **`stg_dim_region`** & **`stg_dim_nation`**: Geographic hierarchy for regional analysis
+- **`stg_dim_customer`**: Customer master data with demographic information
+- **`stg_dim_supplier`**: Supplier master data for vendor analysis
+- **`stg_dim_part`**: Product catalog with manufacturing details

+**Fact Tables (`stg_fct_*`)**:
+- **`stg_fct_orders`**: Order header information (one record per order)
+- **`stg_fct_lineitem`**: Order line details (multiple lines per order)
+- **`stg_fct_partsupp`**: Supplier-part relationships with pricing

+*Reasoning*: This separation enables efficient joins, supports star schema design, and provides clear semantic meaning.
+The `dim_` and `fct_` prefixes immediately communicate the table's purpose to analysts and downstream consumers.

+#### Intermediate Layer: Business Logic Implementation
+**`int_customer_orders`**: Pre-aggregated customer order metrics
+- *Purpose*: Reduces computation for customer-centric analysis
+- *Business Logic*: Customer lifetime value, order frequency, average order size

+**`int_order_lineitems`**: Enriched order details with line-level calculations
+- *Purpose*: Order profitability analysis and product performance
+- *Business Logic*: Extended pricing, discounts, taxes, shipping calculations

+**`int_supplier_parts`**: Supplier performance and part availability
+- *Purpose*: Supply chain optimization and vendor analysis
+- *Business Logic*: Supplier reliability, part costs, availability metrics

+#### Mart Layer: Analytics-Ready Data Products
+**`mart_orders`**: Comprehensive order analytics
+- *Design*: Wide table with all order dimensions and metrics
+- *Optimization*: Pre-joined for fast dashboard queries
+- *Use Case*: Order management dashboards, sales reporting

+**`mart_customer_summary`**: Customer analytics and segmentation
+- *Design*: Aggregated customer metrics with derived KPIs
+- *Optimization*: Pre-calculated customer lifetime value, RFM scores
+- *Use Case*: Customer relationship management, marketing analytics

+### Business Questions Answered

+#### Strategic Business Questions

+**Revenue & Profitability Analysis**:
+- What are our top-performing products by revenue and margin?
+- Which customer segments generate the highest lifetime value?
+- How do seasonal trends affect order patterns and profitability?
+- What is the impact of discounting on overall profitability?

+**Supply Chain Optimization**:
+- Which suppliers provide the best cost-to-quality ratio?
+- What are the lead times and reliability metrics by supplier?
+- How does geographic distribution affect shipping costs and delivery times?
+- Which parts have supply chain risks due to single-source dependencies?

+**Customer Analytics**:
+- What are the key customer segments based on purchasing behavior?
+- Which customers are at risk of churning based on order frequency?
+- What is the customer acquisition cost vs. lifetime value by region?
+- How do customer preferences vary by geographic location?

+**Operational Insights**:
+- What are peak ordering periods and resource requirements?
+- Which order patterns indicate potential fraud or data quality issues?
+- How do shipping methods affect customer satisfaction and costs?
+- What is the optimal inventory level by part and supplier?

 ### Data Quality Framework
 - **Source Freshness**: Automated monitoring of data freshness with configurable thresholds